-Ansarada Pathways and Scorecards were built to reduce risk, keep processes secure, coordinate deal preparation efficiently, and give full visibility as to progress.
+Ansarada Pathways were built to reduce risk, keep processes secure, coordinate deal preparation efficiently, and give full visibility as to progress.

-We interviewed Chief Technology Officer, Owen Senior, to discuss the need and the rationale for building Pathways and Scorecards.
+We interviewed Chief Technology Officer, Owen Senior, to discuss the need and the rationale for building Pathways.

 1) Too many deals fail because of late or undiscovered riskIt’s widely reported that more than 50% of deals fail.
 This often results when a risk that could have been known in the preparation stage is only discovered by one of the buy-side later on in the deal.

 This means the risk is not accounted for, so it will cause either a failure of the deal, or – in a selling/divestment situation – means that the buyer is taking on risk in accepting the price; risk which may not have a solution.

 2) Historically, there's been a lack of security at the deal preparation stageThe irony is that people seek incredibly secure virtual data rooms – but then prepare by emailing each other documents and spreadsheets.